chesslablab/website/docs/ssl-certificate-setup.md

 ## Development Environment

-The first thing you need to understand about setting up a ChesslaBlab website in a local development environment is that you have to create an SSL certificate to secure four different domain names at once.
+The first thing you need to understand about setting up a ChesslaBlab website in a local development environment is that you have to create an SSL certificate to secure three different domain names at once.

 - `chesslablab.org`
 - `www.chesslablab.org`
-- `api.chesslablab.org`
 - `async.chesslablab.org`

 This is because nowadays, major browsers want all traffic to be secure, and as a web developer you want the development environment to mimic production as much as possible.

 The first two domain names, `chesslablab.org` and `www.chesslablab.org`, will point to the IP of the [website](https://github.com/chesslablab/website).
 When it comes to websites, it is a common practice to create a domain alias that redirects to the primary domain.
 Hence the two domain names for the website, one starting with www.
-The `api.chesslablab.org` domain name will point to the IP of the [REST-like API](https://github.com/chesslablab/chess-api) and `async.chesslablab.org` to the IP of the [asynchronous chess server](https://github.com/chesslablab/chess-server).
+The `async.chesslablab.org` to the IP of the [asynchronous chess server](https://github.com/chesslablab/chess-server).

 ## Decentralized Environment